xinychen/xinychen.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a **master student** in the School of Intelligent Systems Engineering at **Sun Yat-Sen University**.
 My research interests are machine learning and urban traffic data analytics.
-During my master research, I focused on **spatiotemporal (multivariate and multidimensional) time series imputation and prediction**, and the related papers have been published in the top journal - *Transportation Research Part C: Emerging Technologies*.
+Recently, I focused on **spatiotemporal (multivariate/multidimensional) time series imputation and prediction**, and the related papers have been published in the top journal - *Transportation Research Part C: Emerging Technologies*.

 Research Interests
 ======